These terms and conditions are to be read in conjunction with applicable Mosaic Island proposals and/or statements of work (‘Proposal/SOW’).

 11.3.3. disclosures made to the extent required by some applicable legal or regulatory requirement.

 14.1.
-A waiver of any right or remedy under this Contract or by law is only effective if given in writing and shall not be deemed a waiver of any subsequent breach or default.
+A waiver of any right or remedy under this Contract or by law is only effective if given in writing and will not be deemed a waiver of any subsequent breach or default.

 14.4.
 A party that waives a right or remedy provided under this Contract or by law in relation to one party, or takes or fails to take any action against that party, does not affect its rights in relation to any other party.